sylikc/jpegview/current/readme.txt

 - Corrected Italian translation
 - Hiding of mouse cursor when starting up in window mode and switching to fullscreen mode
-- Application shown in taskbar also when the file open dialog is displayed after startup New features:
+- Application shown in taskbar also when the file open dialog is displayed after startup
+- File names having a & in the name are now displayed correctly New features:
 - 'DefaultWindowRect=max' in INI file will start with maximized window (if fullscreen mode is false)
 - Dropping files or folders to JPEGView from Windows Explorer now works